pluginsGLPI/doc/source/scim/setup_plugin.rst

    :alt: setup general
    :scale: 45 %

+.. note:: For Azure, the awaited secret is a long life valid jwt token.
+      We cannot use an oauth exchange (Azure doesn’t ask for an authorize URL).
+      So in GLPI, setup you SCIM server with **Bearer** security and paste the JWT token from GLPI in the **Secret token** field of Azure.

 ..
 Warning:: Make sure you **paste the token (Jwt token)** to ensure your application works properly.

 You’ll be given an API URL you may paste into your identity provider configuration.
 Check the `specific provider documentation <#providers>`_ for more details.